Daily Dose of DIY

 To fit the stencil on a 24-inch cut mat I grouped 2 letters together, with the ‘W’ being the only single letter.

-The first thing you’re going to want to do is click the ungroup button on the top right of the layers menu.
+The first thing you will want to do is click the ungroup button on the top right of the layers menu.
 Since it is already sized for you, you won’t have to do much to do to get it ready.
 But there is one little issue with the stencil you need to know about.

 So I’m just going to need you to select your C-O stencil and then click the attach button for me on the bottom right of your layers menu.
 That will attach the center and now Cricut will cut it together as it’s supposed to.